2022 Clemson Tigers women's soccer team

 The 2022 Clemson Tigers women's soccer team represented Clemson University during the 2022 NCAA Division I women's soccer season.
 The Tigers were led by head coach Ed Radwanski, in his twelfth season.
 The Tigers home games were played at Riggs Field.
-This was be the team's 29th season playing organized soccer, and all of those seasons were played in the Atlantic Coast Conference.
+This was the team's 29th season playing organized soccer, and all of those seasons were played in the Atlantic Coast Conference.